imd2019/kniffel-server/Readme.md

   - 503: You cannot save the score.
 It is not your turn.
   - 504: The score could not be saved.
 The field is not empty.
   - 505: The score could not be saved.
 The field does not exist.
+  - 506: The game is not complete, so this score cannot be saved.

 - 600 Fehler beim Spielneustart (restartGame)